kptdev/kpt/docs/live/apply.md

 resources has been fully reconciled.

 Args:
-  NONE:
-    Input will be read from StdIn.
-Exactly one ConfigMap manifest with the grouping object annotation must be present.

-  FILENAME:
-    A set of files that contains k8s manifests.
-Exactly one of them needs to be a ConfigMap with the grouping object annotation.

   DIRECTORY:
-    One or more directories that contain k8s manifests.
-The directories must contain exactly one ConfigMap with the grouping object annotation.
+    One directory that contain k8s manifests.
+The directory must contain exactly one ConfigMap with the grouping object annotation.

 Flags: